Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Evaluation of Individual Mediation Effect

 \section{Evaluation of Individual Mediation Effect}

-In this section, we propose an approach to evaluate the individual mediation effect given in Definitions~\ref{def:finite} and \ref{def:infinite}.
-The problem, however, is very challenging, as we have to deal with both the multiple mediators with unknown correlation structure, as well as the carryover effects from the upstream treatments and mediators. {Our proposed solution involves deriving a closed-form expression for the individual mediation effect, detailed in Theorems \ref{thm:eta_finite} and \ref{thm:eta_infinite}.
+In this section, we propose approaches to estimate and infer the individual mediation effects given in Definitions~\ref{def:finite} and \ref{def:infinite}.
+The problem, however, is very challenging, as we have to deal with both the multiple mediators with unknown correlation structure, as well as the carryover effects from the upstream treatments and mediators.
+Our proposed solution involves deriving a closed-form expression for the individual mediation effect, as detailed in Theorems \ref{thm:eta_finite} and \ref{thm:eta_infinite}.
 This expression is dependent on several intermediate quantities that are computable through a set of recursive relations.
-Leveraging these theoretical findings, we have developed an efficient recursive computation algorithm to estimate these intermediate quantities, subsequently facilitating the estimation of the individual mediation effect.}
+Leveraging these theoretical findings, we develop an efficient recursive computation algorithm to estimate these intermediate quantities, which subsequently facilitate both the estimation and inference of the individual mediation effect.